CollaboRateMgmt/CollaboRate/README.md

    - You must provide transparency on the total number of microtasks and who did how many.
    - Crowd members might suspect that fake tasks/microtasks exist to change royalty percentages.
 You must define a way to resolve this suspicion.
 You need to balance information disclosure with intellectual property security.
 You can provide limited information such as tasks summaries.
 Or, you can provide full information to an investigative third party.
 We will later provide detailed solutions for this scenario.

+# Questions?
+We try to keep this document as clear and complete as possible.
+Yet you might have questions.
+Based on discussions with various people we have compiled a list of FAQs [here](https://github.com/sohrabsaran/CollaboRate/wiki/Frequently-Asked-Questions).
+If your question is still not answered, please contact us at the email address given above.

 # Challenges foreseen in process adoption
 - The process is radical, even disruptive.
 We need to convince customers, organizations and people to try it out.
 Trial results and commercial success stories will further convince people to adopt it.
 - Developers write hundreds of lines of code per day.
 They may find the process overhead unbearable before they come up to speed with the tool.
 The tool may always remain an overhead.
 But they must keep in mind that it is a worthwhile temporary sacrifice to: